Who We Are

 And it is within this context that Matrix works with young people and for young people – bringing a wealth of opportunity to those without and caring for the vulnerable so they are not left socially excluded.

-The impact we have on the lives of young people can range from a quick and simple solution, such as relief experienced by an individual when someone takes the time to listen to them and gives validity to their struggles, or a preventative workshops that demonstrates tools to catalyse changes in their lives.
+Our impact on the lives of young people ranges from a quick and simple solution, such as relief experienced by an individual when someone listens to them and gives validity to their struggles, or a preventative workshops that demonstrates tools to catalyse changes in their lives.
 Other times, solutions are broad and more complex with an individual accessing several projects to meet a variety of needs, such as one-to-one support in school and a local Hub in their community.